-As you start to collect more data about your leads and clients, you’ll notice that different trends start to emerge.
+As you collect more data about your leads and clients, you’ll notice that different trends emerge.
 These will help you identify and better define separate audience segments that you’re successfully attracting.

 If I have a keyword research SaaS tool, for example, I might realize that I’ve got the following segments after collecting firmographic data:

 - Freelance content marketers, site designers, and copywriters who subscribe to my mid-level plan and retain for an average of 10 or more years if they make it through the free trial; 80% make it through the free trial.

 - Small businesses trying to do their own research; they convert on a free trial and maybe use the basic plan for a month or two before canceling permanently.